What is outcome finance?

 Low-interest loans are used to make ‘payments’ to farmers, SMEs and landowners to deliver pre-agreed outcomes.
 Once the outcomes are achieved, measured and verified, they are then ‘sold’ to donors and companies.

-We are now implementing the ‘market mechanisms’ called for in the Paris Accord and the Global Biodiversity Framework.
-And we are creating markets for public goods and services that currently remain undervalued by our current economic and financial systems.
+We are now implementing the ‘market mechanisms’ as called for in the Paris Agreement and the Global Biodiversity Framework.
+In addition, we are creating markets for public goods and services that currently remain undervalued by our current economic and financial systems.

 • Becoming the change we want to see: implementing outcome finance